cakephp/docs/fr/orm/query-builder.rst

             ]
         ]);

-As seen above when adding joins the alias can be the outer array key.
+As seen above, when adding joins the alias can be the outer array key.
 Join conditions can also be expressed as an array of conditions::

     $query = $articles->find()